top of page

 Groundwork massage logo holistic

-Groundwork is a practice for holistic massage & well-being in Southeast Amsterdam.
+Groundwork is a practice for holistic massage, breathwork and emotional bodywork in Southeast Amsterdam.

 Be welcome!